What made you decide to become a mental health provider?

 What are your areas of expertise?

 During my undergraduate studies, I began to volunteer at a Domestic Violence and Sexual Assault Crisis Shelter.
 While there, I gained further understanding around how traumatic events can feel life-shattering and impact an individual’s or a family’s sense of self and identity.
 I went on to work as a counselor with women struggling with homelessness in Chicago during my graduate studies.
 There, I further developed my passion to advocate for the needs of others and deep empathy for their experiences.
 At the same time, I developed such a strong sense of hope that any person is capable of change, as I observed individuals who overcame homelessness.
-I saw firsthand how connecting people with health services, housing, gaining an education or returning to their career, and finding purpose in their lives again.
+I saw firsthand how connecting people with mental health services, housing, gaining an education or returning to their career, and finding purpose in their lives again.

 I continued my work in a Transitional Living Program, where I provided case management to individuals struggling with chronic mental illness that impacted their ability to live independently.
 Afterward, I began work as an individual, family, and group therapist in residential, partial hospitalization, and intensive outpatient programs, treating individuals struggling with eating disorders.
 I found great passion in helping people to explore their identity outside of their eating disorder and bearing witness to their true selves.
 Often times, eating disorders are accompanied by suicidal thoughts, self injury, trauma, anxiety, depression, or substance use.
 I have great respect for people who are willing to look at the parts of their life that are scary to think about and am thankful to have been able to be a witness to people’s transformative relationship with themselves and others through our therapeutic work together.